Notice: This page requires JavaScript to function properly.

 Common List Methods in Python

-• list1 + list2 - combines two lists (both must be lists);
+• list1 + list2: combines two lists (both must be lists);

-• t.extend([x, y, ...]) - appends elements x, y, ... to the end of list t (this also modifies the original list);
+• t.extend([x, y, ...]): appends multiple elements to t (also modifies the list);

-• t.copy() - produces a duplicate of the list t;
+• t.copy(): creates a duplicate of t;

 12345678910